Vetocracy

-Fukuyama has raised the alarm that the U.S. seems to have a system of government at many levels with a detrimental number of vetos have caused lots of pain and suffering due to public sector dysfunction.
+Fukuyama suggests that public sector effectiveness in the U.S. is impeded by excessive vetoes.
 This can lead to populism and authoritarianism as voters become frustrated with paralysis.

-For example, in the United States, a veto is not just held by the executive branch, but there are many other opportunities or veto points to derail a law throughout the political process.
-More veto points typically mean it's much more difficult to pass legislation.
+In the United States, a veto is not just held by the executive branch, but there are many other opportunities or veto points to derail a law throughout the political process.

 United States

 The success rate of legislation in the U.S. in the modern era has dropped from ~7% to 2%, which could be due in part to partisanship making veto points more perilous for legislation.